-Although managing my portfolio is not my job, I want to publicize my portfolio for a couple reasons:
+Although managing my portfolio or recommending stocks is not my job, I want to publicize my portfolio for a couple reasons:

 - In the spirit of full disclosure

 - I respect those that do and it reveals insight into how they think about the world and markets

 - Theory is indispensable, but putting it into practice is what matters.

 - This site will increasingly be an investment journal to record my actions.